It occurred to me a couple of days ago how much my life has changed in the last ten years, so I started pondering it a little more deeply.

 Here, then, some details to illustrate life’s unforeseen adventures.

-All of this assumed that Y2K wouldn’t manifest itself most directly as failure of major communications like telephones and pagers, but we had business continuity plans in place for that eventuality as well.
-For that night, the backup plan was for me to drive to the office if I didn’t receive a page or phone call by 00:30 MST informing me that everything was fine (or least nothing was spectacularly wrong) and I was thereby released from Y2K on-call status.
+All of this assumed that Y2K wouldn’t manifest itself most directly as a failure of major communications like telephones and pagers, but we had business continuity plans in place for that eventuality as well.
+For that night, the backup plan was for me to drive to the office if I didn’t receive a page or phone call by 00:30 MST informing me that everything was fine (or at least nothing was spectacularly wrong) and I was thereby released from Y2K on-call status.

 Then in late 2000, I was promoted to run the entire help-desk operation for my company, and I got another sizable income bump.
 Overnight, I had staff in four cities across the country, and I started traveling frequently for work.
 Went to cities I might not otherwise have visited, or at least not at that time: Chicago, Houston, Milwaukee, Sacramento, Scottsdale.
 I visited them several times each over the next two years.
 A great way to see the world, traveling on the company’s dime.
 I was racking up airline miles on airline tickets I didn’t buy and earning hotel points on rooms I paid for but was quickly reimbursed.
-I had paid time off stacked to heaven’s basement because many of my work trips felt like play, and even though I was taking two weeks off minimum each year for personal travel, I could never seem to get below about 4.5 weeks of accrued vacation time.
+I had paid time off stacked to heaven’s basement because many of my work trips felt like play, and even though I was taking at least two weeks off each year for personal travel, I could never seem to get below about 4.5 weeks of accrued vacation time.

 And then the September 11 attacks happened, and simultaneously my grandmother’s health took a turn for the worse.
 She died Sep 15 after a long illness.
 I was thousands of miles away from my friends and family at a moment of enormous national and personal distress, but the airports were shut down and I had been busy with work matters that week, and so the same day my grandmother died, I was standing at a window on the 90something-floors-up observation deck in the John Hancock Tower, gawking toward O’Hare International Airport because every tourist on that observation deck that day thought the same thing: What if one of those airplanes turns toward the city?

 When I got home on September 16, I went from the airport to my apartment just long enough to drop off my bags and change clothes quickly, and then we were off to family gatherings in my grandmother’s memory.
 I was back at work a few days later, reveling in the familiarity but still in that same state of shocked dismay over the terrorist attacks and somewhat at loose ends with the world.
-Those feelings started a thought process that led me to a couple of fairly major decisions.
+Those emotions started a thought process that led me to a couple of fairly major decisions.